Lyrkan/ts-gb/README.md

 * The `cpu.tick()` method will need to be called at a 1Mhz frequency

-You'll then be able to call `display.getFrontBuffer()` everytime you want to refresh your screen (the closest from 59.7 FPS the better):
+You'll then be able to call `display.getFrontBuffer()` everytime you want to refresh your screen (the closer from 59.7 FPS the better):

 If you want to see how that can be done take a look at the